 When driving from Miami, the most accessible place to stop and experience an airboat ride in the Everglades is Gator Park along the Tamiami Trail.

-We recommend that you purchase tickets online before you get there on the website.
+We recommend that you purchase tickets before you leave home.
 Your ticket will include an entrance to the park, an airboat ride, and a wildlife show.

-Alternatively, contact Viator if you want to visit the Everglades but prefer not to rent a car and drive.
+Alternatively, book a trip with shuttle bus transportation to visit the Everglades without renting a car and driving.
 There offer some great Air Boat tours, including transport to and from Miami.

 The park has eateries, toilet facilities, and a souvenir shop.
 It is exposed and can get sweltering in the Florida sun.
 Remember to pack a backpack with sunscreen, a long-armed t-shirt, a hat, and a water bottle!